Manual NetBSD Installation with Disk Encryption

-For my second time installing NetBSD I wanted to include full disk encryption to protect personal data in case the device is lost or stolen.
+For my next install I wanted to include disk encryption to protect personal data in case the device is lost or stolen.
 Its not really enough to simply encrypt home directories.
 Passphrases and sensitive data can linger and be extracted from locations such as system logs and swap memory.
 There is a trade-off to be made between how much to encrypt, the convenience of operating the system, and the ability for the system to boot.

-The arrangement outlined below uses an unencrypted EFI system partition (UEFI) plus a minimal root filesystem that boots up to an encryption passphrase prompt, which upon successful entry proceeds to unlock an encrypted partition containing var
+The arrangement outlined below uses an unencrypted EFI system partition (UEFI) plus a minimal root filesystem that boots up to an encryption passphrase prompt, which upon successful entry unlocks an encrypted partition containing var

 , usr